liuquande/SAML/README.md

 <center><img src="protocol.png" class="centerImage" width="700"/></center>

-* Samples of Site A,B are from NCI-ISBI13 dataset [1].
+* Samples of Site A,B are from NCI-ISBI 2013 dataset [1].
-* Samples of Site C are from I2CVB dataset [2].
+* Samples of Site C are from Initiative  for  Collaborative  Computer  Vision  Benchmarking (I2CVB) dataset [2].
-* Samples of Site D,E,F are from PROMISE12 dataset [3].
+* Samples of Site D,E,F are from Prostate MR Image Segmentation 2012 (PROMISE12) dataset [3].

 (2) Preprocessing steps
 ### Acknowledgements